Ngoc-Cac/MaxFlowGA/README.md

 ------------------------
 ## How do I run this program?
-It's easy!
+For Windows and Linux: It's easy!
 Just download the directory named 'Program' and run the main.exe file inside the directory.<br>
-Please note that some features may not work properly if you are using MacOS!
+For MacOS: please view the instructions below.

 ------------------------
 ### Help!
-Something failed while trying to run main.exe?!!
+I can't run main.exe?!!
 ------------------------
-If you can not run main.exe.
+If you cannot run main.exe.
 You can instead run the source code provided in the Code directory.
 Please follow these steps:<br><br>
 1. First you need to install Python if you do not have Python installed on your computer.
 2. Then, you need to download these three files in Code:
     * Individual.py